 How fun is this?
 Not to mention, it teaches the kids a work ethic.
 We can't make your breakfast until you go get the eggs.

 With so many beautiful, natural colors, why would we befoul the environment to dye Alpaca wool?
 Humanely sheared, cottage mill spun yarn is BLISS to knit.
+Email Evelyn if you want to purchase yarn.
+We have fingering and worsted weight as well as MONSTROUS HUGE skeins of rug yarn.

 Hand crafted soaps are made with all organic essential oils.
 Sulfite-free and skin-friendly, you can make your shower a multi-sensory delight.
+I can't wait to see what scents will most appeal to our guest farmers who want to participate.

 Random, right?
 But African Violets have long been one of our many passions.
 We recycle bottles to make self-watering planters for the beauties we sell.
 Beautiful AND easy.
 Glass wine bottles make lovely planters, but plastic is safer for little hands.
 We'll try them all.